 | Watch the recording of this webinar |

 One way to think about how we know about the world in which we live is through storytelling.
 When we first get to know a person, place, thing, or any other entity, we often start by listening to a story.
 The same happens when nonhuman persons meet, or when we meet nonhuman actors ourselves.
 It is also true of places, ideas, and just about anything else we get to know.
 Stories help us attune to our shifting selves and the bodies around us to which we are connected.
 Stories are always ongoing and open-ended, and they are all interpreted differently by their listeners.
 In a word, stories are contextual.
 Our raced, gendered, sexed, and classed bodies all provide us with different lenses on the world through which we tell our own stories.
 For Indigenous peoples across the world, storytelling is the primary means for knowledge transmission.

-This workshop will focus on the art of storytelling as it pertains to human knowing.
-It will include academics, artists, writers, and activists that engage the art of story as knowledge.
-It will also provide participants with a chance to think about their own stories in relationship to planetary others, and to explore new ways of “storying” the world.
+This workshop will focused on the art of storytelling as it pertains to human knowing.
+It included academics, artists, writers, and activists that engage the art of story as knowledge.
+It also provided participants with a chance to think about their own stories in relationship to planetary others, and to explore new ways of “storying” the world.